jayllo-c/tp/docs/DeveloperGuide.md

 **MSS:**

 1. User requests to clear the sample data.
-2. AddressBook clears the sample data.
+2. AvengersAssemble clears the sample data.
-3. AddressBook displays a message indicating that the sample data has been cleared.
+3. AvengersAssemble displays a message indicating that the sample data has been cleared.

     Use case ends.